TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 * Alternatively use Spotlight (`cmd+SPC`) or Launchpad and type "Terminal".

-The rest of the installations will take place inside of this terminal windnow.
+The rest of the installations will take place inside of this terminal window.

 #### Step 1.1: Installing xcode